Pauan/Immutable/README.md

     equal(Dict({ foo: 1 }),
           Dict({ foo: 1 }));

-The two immutable objects are different, but they have the same keys/values, so they are equal.
+The two immutable objects are different, but they have the same keys/values, and so they are equal.

 This is the only sane default behavior for equality.